-Recent studies reveal discrimination against racial minority customers, yet less attention is given to the performance disparities faced by racial minority suppliers in the sharing economy.
-Especially, more evidence is needed to identify the conditions and mechanisms that exacerbate or mitigate the biases faced by these micro-entrepreneurs.
-Analyzing all Airbnb listings across the U.S. from May 2015 to April 2023, I show that Black, Hispanic, and Asian entrepreneurs experience reduced consumer demands for similar offerings compared to White entrepreneurs, especially in more conservative ZIP Code Tabulation Areas, leading to heightened exit rates.
-Importantly, while quality signals from better numerical ratings fail to bolster their performance relative to White entrepreneurs, increased textual reviews present a potential pathway to mitigating these disparities.
-Using natural language processing, I further delve into over 90 million Airbnb reviews, identifying specific feedback that exacerbates or attenuates biases in the sharing economy.
+How can racial-minority entrepreneurs close the performance gap in the sharing economy?
+While recent studies reveal discrimination against racial-minority customers, less attention has been paid to the disparities faced by racial-minority suppliers.
+More evidence is needed to identify the conditions and mechanisms that exacerbate or mitigate the biases these micro-entrepreneurs face in different markets.
+Analyzing all Airbnb listings across the United States from May 2015 to April 2023, I show that Black, Hispanic, and Asian entrepreneurs experience reduced consumer demand for similar offerings compared to White entrepreneurs, especially in more-conservative ZIP Code Tabulation Areas, leading to heightened exit rates.
+I also assess more than 90 million Airbnb reviews, identifying specific feedback that exacerbates or attenuates biases in the sharing economy.
+Good numerical ratings fail to bolster the relative performance of racial-minority hosts.
+To help mitigate the racial disparities I find, platforms should design mechanisms that encourage guests to leave more textual reviews.